 It’s a sensational masterpiece and oft-recorded.
-But, what are the very best recordings?
+But, what are the very best recordings of Shostakovich’s Symphony No. 7 ‘Leningrad’ ?
 Here are some to start with…

 NBC Symphony Orchestra/Arturo Toscanini